 It’s hand crocheted with fine silk thread in an unusual greige gray-brown tone.
 Steel cut beads are crocheted into the pattern; they are strung on the thread before crocheting, which requires careful planning and counting.
-The beads are shiny with some small patches of light rust.
+The beads are shiny with a few scattered spots of light rust.

 At 150+ years old, the condition is very good; the only flaws are one tiny knot in the crochet where a new thread was added, spots of wear to the finish of the rings from frequent use and small patches of lightly discolored beads.
 The wonderful fringes are all intact with only minor discoloration.
 18″ long including fringe, the squared-off pouch measures about 3-3/4″ long by 2-1/2″ wide (not including the fringe).